 - 2. In this procedure, titrate the HCl solution you just prepared against your standardized sodium hydroxide solution, using a procedure similar to the analysis of commercial vinegar. - a.
 Add approximately 20 mL of deionized water to a clean 125, 250, or 500 mL Erlenmeyer flask and then accurately transfer 5.00 mL of your prepared standard acid solution using a clean volumetric pipet to the same Erlenmeyer flask.
 Prepare 3 or 4 samples using your other Erlenmeyer flasks. - b.
 Rinse and fill a 25 mL buret with your standard NaOH solution.
 Estimate the initial volume reading and record it in your notebook. - c.
 Add 3 drops of phenolphthalein indicator to the flask and carefully titrate to the end point (a persistent faint pink).
 Estimate the final buret reading and record it in your notebook. - d.
-Repeat this titration at least 2 more times.

-3. Calculate the actual concentration of your hydrochloric acid solution using the concentration of base you determined in Part I for each trial.
-Report the average concentration of your acid and the relative and standard deviation of your data.
+Repeat this titration at least 2 more times. - 3.
+Calculate the actual concentration of your hydrochloric acid solution using the concentration of base you determined in Part I for each trial.
+Calculate and report the average concentration of your acid, the standard deviation of the average concentration, and the 90% confidence limits for the reported concentration.